 Johanna Kantokari is an experienced professional in internal audit and controls.
-For the past two years she has worked as Head of Internal Audit at Kemira Oyj, a global chemicals company headquartered in Finland.
-Kemira serves customers in water intensive industries, and has operations in 40 countries around the world.
+For the past two years she has worked as Head of Internal Audit at Kemira Oyj, and now as Head of Internal Controls at KONE Corporation.

 Kantokari recently took part in Aalto Financial Executive program.
 She says the program drew her attention for several reasons: she was assured good content was in store after seeing the list of instructors, and attending also promised to give her a good idea of what EMBA studies are like, as the program’s study credits can be directly transferred to Aalto MBA or Aalto Executive MBA programs.
 Aalto’s good reputation and accreditations sealed the deal.

 Her overall opinion of the Aalto Financial Executive program?
 Kantokari summarizes the experience in two words: intense and enjoyable.

 “Our group had a very open atmosphere.
 Participants came from diverse backgrounds and we all shared our experiences and opinions.
 Everyone’s point of view was valued.
 We challenged the instructors, and had great spontaneous discussions,” she explains.

 Looking back, Kantokari characterizes the program’s content as highly useful, in-depth, and “heavy”.

 “Nothing about this program was soft or fluffy.
 Our studies were intense from start to finish.
 Nonetheless, it was great fun."

 "The instructors were skilled at linking demanding concepts to practice, making the content relevant and our studies gratifying,” she reminisces.